ppreshant/flow_cytometry/notes-flowcytometry.md

 - [x] Idea: have the base python code as a standalone runnable script. and call the `..py` from jupyter or pluto when you need the plots to be saved.

 # Quarto transition
+Goal : Want to transition the jupyter notebook into a quarto (or Rmd) workflow so I can run it from within Rstudio.

+## Features
+1. (_convenience_) Need to read in the filename directly from R script `-.5-user_inputs.R` instead of the python file `g10.user_config.py` to prevent duplication

 ## connecting to conda env
 Need to figure out how to use the correct conda env 'flowcal'. is this set by reticulate or by quarto or Rstudio itself?.
 Works with R's `reticulate` library if `Sys.setenv(RETICULATE_PYTHON = "C:/Users/new/.conda/envs/flowcal/python.exe"` is used before `library(reticulate)`.
 - Using python with Rstudio IDE :  [documentation](https://support.posit.co/hc/en-us/articles/1500007929061-Using-Python-with-the-RStudio-IDE)